-Last year, I had the pleasure to join a workshop with an inspiring Dutch photographer called Nikki van de Poel, also known as @satellitejune.
+In the summer of 2019, I had the pleasure to attend a workshop with an inspiring Dutch photographer called Nikki van de Poel, also known as @satellitejune.
 The workshop took place at her cozy home and I invited my friend Paula to be part of this experience with me.
-We spent a lovely morning together learning all about Nikki’s creative process and how she creates a dreamy mood on her images.
+We spent a lovely morning together learning all about Nikki’s creative process and how she brings a dreamy mood to her images.

-It was the first time I joined a workshop abroad and Nikki was super gentle to speak English and answer all our questions.
-She shared a little bit about her inspirations from movies and photo books by photographers like Francesca Woodman and Win Wenders.
+It was the first time I attended a workshop abroad and Nikki was super kind speaking English and answering all our questions.
+She shared a little bit about her inspirations from movies and photobooks by photographers such as Francesca Woodman and Win Wenders.
 She also prepared a delicious vegetarian lunch, making the experience even more pleasant.

 After the workshop, I decided it was time to start a personal project on film.
 A bunch of rolls have been sitting in my fridge for years and they are probably all expired.
 It has been an interesting journey shooting with film again and I will share more about it soon.
 Stay tuned!